Women’s Hair Loss and Alopecia

 Spironolactone is an anti-androgen medication and the most commonly prescribed oral treatment for women.
 Spironolactone plays a role in hormone regulation and is particularly useful for female patients with PCOS-related hair loss.
 It has been FDA-approved and works as a hair loss treatment by slowing down the production of male androgen hormones.
 A board-certified dermatologist must monitor treatment with spironolactone so that adjustments can be made as necessary since some of the potential side effects include depression, fatigue, weight gain, and sexual dysfunction.

 Finasteride, commonly known as Propecia, has been FDA-approved as a hair loss treatment and works by blocking the conversion of testosterone into dihydrotestosterone in the body, resulting in lower levels of DHT.
 DHT is an androgen hormone that can bind to hair follicles, preventing new hair growth.
 Propecia effectively treats both men and post-menopausal women with hair loss and thinning hair.
-Women that are currently pregnant or planning to become pregnant should not handle finasteride, as the medication may cause birth defects.
+Women who are currently pregnant or planning to become pregnant should not handle finasteride, as the medication may cause congenital disabilities.

 Oral contraceptives can help regulate hormones in the body that may contribute to thinning hair and hair loss.
 Some forms of birth control may cause hair loss in some women, whereas others with androgenetic alopecia may benefit from taking certain forms of birth control pills as a hair loss treatment.
 Due to the varied effects, it is important to consult an expert regarding oral contraceptives for treating hair loss.
 An oral contraceptive must have a low androgen index to be an effective hair loss treatment.
 Low-androgen birth control can help regulate hormones and promote an extended anagen phase of hair growth, resulting in more new hair and an overall reduction in hair loss and thinning.